-LOGICIAN:
+LOGICIAN: Poor little thing!

-- PROPRIETOR: [to the WAITRESS, pointing to the broken glasses and the upturned chairs] Don't just stand there!
-Clear up the mess! - [JEAN and BERENGER also rush over to the Housewife who continues to lament, her dead cat in her arms.] - WAITRESS: [moving to the cafe terrace to pick up the broken glasses and the chairs, and looking over her shoulder at the Housewife] Oh, poor little thing! - PROPRIETOR: [pointing, for the WAITRESS'S benefit, to the debris] Over there, over there!
+PROPRIETOR: [to the WAITRESS, pointing to the broken glasses and the upturned chairs] Don't just stand there!
+Clear up the mess!

+[JOHN and BERENGER also rush over to the HOUSEWIFE who continues to lament, her dead cat in her arms.]

+WAITRESS: [moving to the cafe terrace to pick up the broken glasses and the chairs, and looking over her shoulder at the HOUSEWIFE] Oh, poor little thing!

+PROPRIETOR: [pointing, for the WAITRESS'S benefit, to the debris] Over there, over there!